 Best lavalier: PowerDeWise Lavalier Lapel Microphone

 The PowerDeWise Lavalier Lapel Microphone is a noise-canceling clip-on iPhone external microphone that lets you record your voice as crystal clear as possible.
 You'll need to have a Lightning to headphone jack adapter to use this microphone with newer iPhones.
-Simply clip and attach it to your clothing, plug it into your iPhone, unravel the 78-inch cord, and start recording for your iPhone video.
+Simply clip and attach it to your clothing, plug it into your iPhone, unravel the 78-inch cord, and start recording your iPhone video.